alex-strobel/DPP-LabManual/Manuals/Workflow_research_projects/07_Methods_part.md

 Or you may have had a convenience sample that for economic reasons was as large as it could be given a limited time to perform your study.

 > Due to time constraints, we recruited as many participants as possible between Oct 2022 and Feb 2023.
-A total of *N* = 119 participants took part in out study.
+A total of *N* = 119 participants (X percent female) took part in our study.
 With this sample size, we were able to detect a correlation of *r* = .32 with a power of 1-&beta; = .95.

-...
+In any case, describe your rationale for determining sample size.
+Ideally, this rationale should be based on power considerations, but sometimes, you will not be able to meet the sample size you ideally should have.
+Then, be open about it:

+> For the within-subjects analyses, power calculation indicated a sample size of *N* = 50 based on [insert details here],.
+Yet for btween-subjects analyses,
 [[back](00_How_to_organize_a_research_project.md#organization-of-this-manual)]